sarimbinwaseem/Helpers/README.md

 2. Attach Android phone to Bash enabled system.
 3. Modify the backup location in the pullcalls.sh script.
 4. Run pullcalls.sh
+You can retry by changing date in lastdate.txt in backup location.

 # Disclaimer:
 Use at your own risk and I am not responsible for any illegal use of any scripts.